echefuru/Lucky-Aces/README.md

 A suggestion has to include two parts: the problem and your thoughts on improving the problem.
 Please be specific!
 * * *
 ## Contributions
+Feel free to contribute by submitting pull requests!
 * * *